syncfusion-content/windowsforms-docs/WindowsForms/splitter/Sizing-Grip.md

 ---
 layout: post
-title: Sizing-Grip | WindowsForms | Syncfusion
+title: Sizing Grip in Windows Forms Splitter control | Syncfusion
-description: sizing grip
+description: Learn about Sizing Grip support in Syncfusion Windows Forms Splitter control and more details.
 platform: WindowsForms
 control: Splitter
 documentation: ug
 ---

-# Sizing grip
+# Sizing Grip in Windows Forms Splitter

 The Sizing Grip appearance is customized by using ShowSizeGrip property in SplitterControl.